siran/a_new_vision_on_money/_posts/2024-08-25-lesson-1--why-do-we-have-needs.md

 ---
-title: "Lesson 1: Why Do We Have Needs?"
+title: "Lesson 1: Why do we have needs?"
 date: 2024-08-25 03:49:39
 excerpt: The Course describes Heaven not as a place but as a state of mind in which there is a complete absence of needs.
 tags: